-4.2.9.4 Interference from wind farms
+4.2.10.4 Interference from wind farms

-In recent years, increasingly larger wind turbines are being constructed due in part to generator efficiencies, desire to tap stronger, higher-level wind fields, generator efficiencies, etc. Of course, the economic incentive is the main driving force and careful analysis has provided the impetus for larger wind turbine designs.
-A typical turbine structure consists of a tower, nacelle, rotor, and three blades.
-A typical generation facility, or wind farm, is made up many wind turbine generators.
-Wind turbines and farms, even a quite large distances, present a high potential to degrade meteorological data over very large areas and could have a non-negligible impact on weather nowcasting and forecasts.
+In recent years, increasingly larger wind turbines are being constructed and the number of typical generation facilities (or wind farm, including many wind turbines) is dramatically increasing.
+Wind turbines and farms, even at quite large distances present a high potential to degrade meteorological data over very large areas and do have a non-negligible impact on weather nowcasting and forecasts.

 For accurate weather forecasting, weather radars are designed to look at a relatively narrow altitude band.
-Due to the sensitivity of the radars, wind turbines, if deployed with line of site of a weather radar facility, have the potential to significantly reduce the weather radar performance.
+Due to the sensitivity of the radars, wind turbines, if deployed with line of site of a weather radar facility, can block the onward propagation of the radar signals, cause reflectivity clutter returns, and produce wake-turbulence-induced radar echoes.
+These interference mechanisms can result in false radar estimates of precipitation accumulation, false tornadic and mesocycle signatures, misidentification of thunderstorm features and incorrect storm cell identification.
+In addition, the interference mechanisms can result in degraded radar performance and negatively impact forecast and warning operations.
 There are three mechanisms through which the performance can be degraded; masking, clutter and backscatter.

-4.2.9.4.1 Masking
+4.2.10.4.1 Masking

 Any geographical feature or structure which lies between the radar and the target will cause a shadowing or masking effect.
 It is possible that, depending on their size, wind turbines may cause shadowing effects.
-Such effects may be expected to vary, depending upon the turbine dimensions, the type of transmitting radar and the aspect of the turbine relative to it.
+Such effects may be expected to vary, depending upon the turbine dimensions, the type of transmitting radar and the aspect of the turbine relative to it (height, blade angle, rotation rate, and position relative to the radar of the turbine).

-4.2.9.4.2 Clutter
+4.2.10.4.2 Clutter